Why Network Architecture Determines Your Breach Risk

 How to Improve Your Business Network Security in 5 Steps

-Create separate VLANs for users, servers, guests, and IoT devices on your managed switch.
-Configure your firewall with inter-VLAN rules that enforce least-privilege access between zones.
+- Implement Basic Segmentation: Create separate VLANs for users, servers, guests, and IoT devices with inter-VLAN firewall rules

 Our security experts will assess your current network architecture, identify segmentation gaps, and provide actionable recommendations tailored to your compliance requirements and budget.